gmgeo/osmic/tools/export.md

   * `filename`- specify the filename of the sprite, if not specified defaults to `sprite`

 * `font` - a list of configuration options for icon font generation
-  * `output` - specify the output directory for the font files, if not specified it defaults to `./font`, can be either an absolute or relative path
+  * `output_basedir` - specify the output directory for the font files, if not specified it defaults to `./font`, can be either an absolute or relative path